adumont/hrm-cpu/README.md

 ![](logisim/diagram/INBOX-2-FSM.png)

 Notes:
 - When all the elements have been read (popped out of the IN belt), the empty signal is asserted.
-Once empty = 1, any INBOX instruction will go to HALT state and the program with stop.
+Once empty = 1, any INBOX instruction will wait until a new element is loaded in INBOX.
+At this time, the elements in INBOX si fixed, so that's equivalent to ending the program.
+Whenever I'll add a UART-RX at this end, it will allow the CPU to process items endlessly.

 TODO:
 - Transform INBOX into a FIFO [#1](https://github.com/adumont/hrm-cpu/issues/1)